leeper/UNF/README.md

 ## The UNF Algorithm ##

-The UNF algorithm is described in general terms [here](http://thedata.org/book/universal-numerical-fingerprint) along with more specific (but incomplete) descriptions of the [Version 3/4](http://thedata.org/book/unf-version-3-0) and [Version 5](http://thedata.org/book/unf-version-5-0) algorithms.
+The UNF algorithm is described in general terms [here](http://thedata.org/book/universal-numerical-fingerprint) along with more specific (but incomplete) descriptions of the [Version 3/4](http://thedata.org/book/unf-version-3-0), [Version 5](http://thedata.org/book/unf-version-5-0) and [Version 6](http://thedata.org/book/unf-version-6) algorithms.
 I describe the algorithm below, noting points of ambiguity and inconsistency and how they are implemented in this package.

-1. Round numerics to *n* digits and truncate character strings to *k* characters.

-2. For UNF versions < 5, convert all non-numeric data to character.
-For UNF versions >= 5, treat factor as character, boolean as numeric (see next note), date/times as ISO 8601, and bits as base64-encoded big-endian bit sequences.

-    More details to come.
-Date and date-time classes are currently converted to character even for UNFv5, due to numerous ambiguities in the UNF standard regarding the handling of dates and times.

-3. Convert numerics to an exponential notation (see links to specific implementations for details).
+1. Round numerics to *k* digits, where the default value of *k* is 7.
+Then, convert those numerics to a character-class string containing exponential notation in the following form:

+    - A sign character
+    - A single leading non-zero digit
+    - A decimal point
+    - Up to *k*-1 remaining digits following the decimal, no trailing zeros
+    - A lowercase letter "e"
+    - A sign character
+    - The digits of the exponent, omitting trailing zeros

+    Note (a): Zero can be positive ("+0.e+") or negative ("-0.e+").
+R's `Inf`, `-Inf`, and `NaN` are represented as: "+inf", "-inf", and "+nan", respectively.
+At some point in time, Dataverse appeared to have handled non-finites by treating them as missing.
+See [here](https://redmine.hmdc.harvard.edu/issues/2960) for some notes.

+    Note (b): In UNF versions <= 5, *k* was labeled *n*.

-    Importantly, note that the [Dataverse](http://thedata.org) implementation of UNFv5 represents zero values (and boolean FALSE) values as "+0.e-6" rather than the implied "+0.e+" (like boolean TRUE values: "+1.e+").
+    Note (c): the [Dataverse](http://thedata.org) implementation of UNFv5 represents zero values (and boolean FALSE) values as "+0.e-6" rather than the implied "+0.e+" (like boolean TRUE values: "+1.e+").
 The issue is described [here](https://redmine.hmdc.harvard.edu/issues/3085).

-4. Handle non-finite values as special character strings (see [here](https://redmine.hmdc.harvard.edu/issues/2960) for some notes).

-    Dataverse appears to handle non-finites by treating them as missing.
+2. Truncate character strings to *l* characters, where the default value of *l* is 128.

+    Note (a): In UNF versions <= 5, *l* was labeled *k*.

+3. Handle other types of data in the following ways.

+    a.
+For UNF versions < 5, convert all non-numeric data to character and handle as in (2), above.
+    b.
+For UNF versions >= 5:
+        i.
+Convert boolean values to numeric (`TRUE` is "1" and `FALSE` is "0") and handle as in (1), above. ii.
+Treat factors as character and handle as in (2), above. iii.
+Treat bits (raw) variables as base64-encoded big-endian bit sequences. iii.
+Handle dates, times, and datetimes as in (4), below.

+4. Dates, times, datetimes, intervals, and durations are handled as follows:

+    a.
+Dates are converted to character strings in the form "YYYY-MM-DD", but partial dates ("YYYY" and "YYYY-MM") are permitted.
+    b.
+Times are converted to character strings using the ISO 8601 format "hh:mm:ss.fffff". "fffff" is fractions of a second and must not containing trailing zeroes (as with any numeric value, see [1], above).
+The time should be expressed in UTC time with a terminal "Z" character.
+    c.
+Datetimes may be expressed as a concatenated date (only in the form "YYYY-MM-DD") and time, separated by "T".
+As an example, Fri Aug 22 12:51:05 EDT 2014 is encoded as "2014-08-22T16:51:05Z".
+    d.
+Intervals are represented as two datetimes, concatenated by a "/".
+    e.
+Durations, while mentioned in versions of the specification, are not supported (and were never supported by the R implementation).

+    Note (a): Given the different implementation of timezones in different programming languages and software applications, UNF signatures calculated for identical datasets in different applications may differ.
+For example, the UNFv6 specification notes that Stata does not implement time zones, while R always assumes a timezone.
+The suggested work around is to convert variables to a string representation and handle as in (2), above.

-5. Append all non-missing values with an end-of-line (`\n`) character.
-Represent all missing values as a string of three null characters.
+5. Append all non-missing values with an end-of-line (`\n`) character and a single null byte.
+Represent all missing values as a string of three null bytes.

-    Dataverse appears to treat empty character strings `""` as missing values.
-This is ambiguous in all versions of the standard.
+    Note (a): At some point in time, Dataverse appeared to treat empty character strings `""` as missing values.
+As of UNFv6, this is explicit that a missing value `NA` is represented by only three null bytes and an empty character string `""` is represented by an end-of-line character and a null byte.

 6. Convert to Unicode bit encoding.
 For UNF versions < 4.1, use [UTF-32BE](http://en.wikipedia.org/wiki/UTF-32BE).
 For UNF versions >= 4.1, use [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

-7. Combine all values into a single byte sequence, separating values by nul bytes.

-8. Compute a hash on the resulting byte sequence.
+7. Concatenate all values into a single byte sequence.
+Compute a hash on the resulting byte sequence.
 For UNF version 3, use [MD5](http://en.wikipedia.org/wiki/MD5).
 For UNF versions > 3, use [SHA256](http://en.wikipedia.org/wiki/SHA-2).

 9. [Base64 encode](http://en.wikipedia.org/wiki/Base64) the resulting hash.
-For UNF version 5, truncate the UNF by performing base64 encoding only on the leftmost 16 bytes.
+For UNF versions >= 5, truncate the UNF by performing base64 encoding only on the leftmost 128, 192, 196, or 256 bits, where 128 bits (16 bytes) is the default.

 **To aggregate multiple variables:**

 1. Calculate the UNF for each variable, as above.

-    For one-variable datasets, Dataverse implements the algorithm at the variable-level only, without aggregation.
+    Note (a): For one-variable datasets, Dataverse implements the algorithm at the variable-level only, without aggregation.
 Thus a UNF for a one-variable dataframe is the same as the UNF for that variable alone.
 The standard is ambiguous in this regard and the package copies the Dataverse implementation.

-    The package treats dataframes and lists identically.
+    Note (a): The package treats dataframes and lists identically.
 Matrices are coerced to dataframes before running the algorithm.

 2. Sort the base64-encoded UNFs in POSIX locale order.

-3. Apply the UNF algorithm to the sorted, base64-encoded UNFs, using a *k* value as large as the original, treating the UNFs as character.
-For UNF version 5, the algorithm is applied to the truncated UNFs.
+3. Apply the UNF algorithm to the sorted, base64-encoded UNFs, using an *l* value as large as the original, treating the UNFs as character.
+For UNF versions >= 5, the algorithm is applied to the truncated UNFs.

 **To aggregate multiple datasets:**